 - High Karnofsky Performance Status (KPS) score (>70)

-Unfortunately, melanoma brain metastases carry a poor prognosis, with a median overall survival of about 4-5 months.
-Often a patient first exhibits multiple, symptomatic lesions, making the condition difficult to treat surgically.
+Until recently, melanoma brain metastases carried a poor prognosis, with a median overall survival of about 4-5 months.
 However, improvements in radiation and systemic therapies are offering promise for this challenging complication, and some patients are curable.

 1. Zakrzewski J, Geraghty LN, Rose AE, et al. Clinical Variables and Primary Tumor Characteristics Predictive of the Development of Melanoma Brain Metastases and Post-Brain Metastases Survival.
 Cancer.
 2011; 117:1711-1720.